taniya257/Tower-of-Hanoi/README.md

 Author - Taniya Adhikari
 <br>
 <h1>Project Overview</h1>
-The Tower of Hanoi is a classic problem that involves moving a set of disks from one peg to another, following specific rules.
+The Tower of Hanoi is a classic problem that involves moving a set of disks from one peg to another, following specific rules.<br>
 This project will implement the Tower of Hanoi algorithm and display the process visually using Java's Swing library for the GUI.
 <br>
 <h1>Steps to Solve Tower of Hanoi using Recursion:</h1>
 <br>